Prescription drugs (outpatient)

 Your costs in Original Medicare

-• You pay nothing (and the Part B deductible doesn't apply) for flu, pneumococcal, and Hepatitis B shots.
+• You pay nothing (and the Part B deductible doesn't apply) for COVID-19 vaccines, or for flu, pneumococcal, and Hepatitis B (for those at intermediate or high risk) shots.

 Things to know

-Medicare drug coverage (Part D) covers drugs Part B doesn't cover.
-If you join a Medicare drug plan, check your plan's drug list (also called a formulary ) to see what outpatient drugs it covers.
+Medicare drug plans (Part D) cover many drugs that Part B doesn't cover.
+If you have Original Medicare, you can join a Medicare drug plan to get Medicare drug coverage.
+If you join a drug plan, check your plan's drug list (also called a formulary ) to find out what outpatient drugs it covers.

 Part D generally covers all other recommended adult immunizations (like shingles, tetanus, diphtheria, and pertussis vaccines) to prevent illness.
 Talk to your provider about which ones are right for you.
 You can now get more vaccines under Part D at no cost to you.
 Contact your plan for details.